Cuban sandwich: Regional variations

 The main regional disagreement regarding the Cuban sandwich involves salami, and its inclusion or lack thereof is a major point of contention in the Tampa-Miami Cuban sandwich rivalry.
 While salami is not added to a South Florida Cuban sandwich, in Tampa, Genoa salami is traditionally layered with the other meats, probably due to the influence of Italian immigrants who lived side by side with Cubans and Spaniards in Ybor City at the beginning of the 20th century.
 Tampa's recipe has been consistent for decades; a 1934 travel article described a Tampa Cuban sandwich as a "complete meal" consisting of ham, lean pork, Swiss cheese, soft salami, dill pickle and a "liberal moistening of mustard" served on "very crisp and crusty" Cuban bread.
-These ingredients were reiterated twenty-seven years later in the first and all subsequent editions of The Gasparilla Cookbook (1961), a still-popular collection of Tampa cuisine.
+Three years later, an advertisement for a local lunch counter in the Miami Herald also listed salami among the ingredients in its Cuban sandwich.
+The same ingredients were reiterated twenty-seven years later in the first and all subsequent editions of The Gasparilla Cookbook (1961), a still-popular collection of Tampa cuisine.

 Another regional variation involves mayonnaise, lettuce, and tomato.
 These additions are frowned upon by most traditionalists in Tampa and Miami, but are usually included in the "Cuban mix" variant popular in Key West.

 The Florida-based grocery chain Publix sells both ready-made Cuban sandwiches to go and hot pressed Cuban sandwiches made to order in their delis.
-The Publix deli recipe uses Boar’s Head brand ham and pork unless otherwise specified along with French bread rather than traditional Cuban bread.
-This Cuban variation is consistently one of Publix’s bestselling sandwiches in its Florida stores.
+The Publix deli recipe uses Boar's Head brand ham and pork unless otherwise specified along with French bread rather than traditional Cuban bread.
+This Cuban variation is consistently one of Publix's bestselling sandwiches in its Florida stores.